Huskberry/Tictactanium/README.md

-# Tictactenium: Haptic Feedback Device for the Audio-Visual Impaired
+# Tictactanium: Haptic Feedback Device for the Audio-Visual Impaired

-Tictactenium is a wrist-worn, noninvasive haptic feedback device designed to make the world more accessible for people with audio and visual impairments.
+Tictactanium is a wrist-worn, noninvasive haptic feedback device designed to make the world more accessible for people with audio and visual impairments.
 With its cost-effective approach (less than $100), this technology has the potential to open up new avenues for an otherwise marginalized audience.

 ## Table of Contents